chiraghshah/House_Maintenance_System/README.md

 for managing future home selling or moving processes.
 The website works well, but may need some modification as per the wants.

-Programming Language: PHP, HTML, JS and SQL.
+Programming Language: PHP, HTML, JS, Bootstrap and SQL.

 Code Structure:

 1. The website is desgined using the CodeIgniter MVC framework.
 2. The Controllers are under application/controllers, Models i.e. database queries are under application/models and all HTML frontend pages which are in application/views.
+3. Here I am already making use of CleanZone Bootstrap theme.
+So all UI related changes can be made in JS/CSS.
-3. A live version of this website running is at : https://chiragshah003.000webhostapp.com/
+4. A live version of this website running is at : https://chiragshah003.000webhostapp.com/